alexandre-archive/norris-backup/README.md

 To upload a file to S3 bucket, you need to create it manually with AWS Console.
 Norris, as boto, doesn't do this for you.

+All files uploaded to S3 are zipped (Deflate).

 ## TODO

 - Yaml file as an input for norris, instead command line arguments.